iqiancheng/FastExcel/README.md

 	}
 ```

+##LATEST VERSION

+Version 0.5.1	2010-12-25

+##What's New
+add formula support.

 ##LICENCE
 It runs on the Java 2 Platform (JDK 1.4 or later) .FastExcel is licensed under the terms of the GNU Lesser General Public Licence (LGPL).
 A copy of the licence is included in the distribution.

-##LATEST VERSION

-Version 0.5.1	2010-12-25

-##WHAT's NEW
-add formula support HeDYn<hedyn@foxmail.com>

 ###If U have any questions contract